cerpin-taxt/nisaxfce/README.md

 DISCLAIMER!!

 None of the things in this archive were fully made by me!!
-I've only slightly modified them and put them in this archive to make it easier to backup!!!
+I've only slightly modified them and put them in this archive to make the easier to backup and share!!
 I've credited the authors below, please give them some love!!

 CREDITS!!